simonneutert/node-express-ejs-mongodb-template/README.md

 You can find your credentials in the MongoDB dashboard of your cloud database/account.

+## Adapt the database to your needs

+In my case, I used the demo database `sample_restaurants` and the collection `restaurants`.
+It was what mongoDB provided as a demo database, so I used it.

+It may be different for you, so you can adapt the database and collection names in the `./database/connection.js` file.
+And of course, in every other place here in this template repo.
+This will be a good exercise to get familiar with the code structure.

 ## Start it up

 1. `$ npm install`